DanNeidle/fake_account_finder/README.md

 ### Search every UK company for large cash balances

-This will take a fairly long time (40 minutes on my PC):
+This will take a fairly long time (40 minutes on my PC), because it is parsing the 3 million account files individually:
 ```bash
 ./find_companies -all
 ```

 You can combine with -dormant to only return dormant companies.

+## 7. Output files
+After a search, the script saves results to:

+- output/results-<descriptor>.html (nicely formatted DataTables view)
+- output/results-<descriptor>.csv (raw data for your own analysis)

+If you configured scp_destinations in companies_house_settings.py, these files will also be uploaded automatically.

 (c) Dan Neidle of Tax Policy Associates Ltd, 2025